Extended Features

 Animation variables

-Configs often use animation variables.
-For example, in RPE, the X position event is just the X coordinate as an animation variable.
+These configs often use animation variables.
+For example, in RPE, an X-position event is simply the X coordinate expressed as an animation variable.

 prpr supports two forms.
-The first is a single value (constant over time).
+The first is a single value, which stays constant over time.
 The second is the same as in RPE: a list of Event objects.
-A single event looks like:
+A single event looks like this:

 {